-My great-grandfather worked at three nuclear sites: the Nevada Test Site, the Portsmouth Diffusions Plant in Ohio, and the Hanford Site in Washington.
-He was a hard worker, a man of great integrity, and had a strong sense of justice.
-From the time I was born he was always there, not only to help raise me but to be a best friend.
-He taught me lessons about life and how to swim, climb trees and ride horses.
-He showed me the value of dedication and purpose.
+My great-grandfather Johney was a nuclear worker and an iron worker through and through.
+He worked at three nuclear sites: the Nevada Test Site, Portsmouth Gaseous Diffusion Plant in Ohio, and the Hanford Site in Washington.
+My grandpa was incredible.
+He was a hard worker, a man of great integrity, and had a strong sense of justice – qualities that run in the family.

 That persistence and strong sense of justice led him to be among the first former energy workers to file a class-action lawsuit against the Department of Energy over health problems he developed as a result of his work at the Nevada Test Site.
 After numerous years of many people fighting the good fight for workers a benefits program was established for and compensation was awarded to former nuclear workers under the Energy Employees Occupational Illness Compensation Program Act (EEOICPA).